Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Asymptotic Grothendieck group for abelian categories

 Let $X$ be an object in an abelian category $\cC$.
 We call $\bN$-filtration a sequence of sub-objects $X_i \hookrightarrow X$ for all $i \in \bN$ such that $X_{i+1} \hookrightarrow X_{i}$ and $X_0 = X$.
 We write it as

-Such a filtration is called \emph{Hausdorff} if the inverse limit $\varprojlim_{i} X_i \cong 0$.
+Such a filtration is called \emph{Hausdorff} if the inverse limit $\varprojlim_{i} X_i \cong 0$ (i.e. the filtered limit on the inclusion maps is zero).
 We say it has simple quotients if all quotient objects $X_i/X_{i+1}$ are either trivial or simple.
 A Hausdorff, $\bN$-filtration with simple quotients is called an \emph{$\bN$-composition series}, and we refer to the non-trivial quotient objects as \emph{composition factors}.

 \begin{defn} Let $\{S_i\}_{i \in I}$ be a collection of objects in an abelian category $\cC$.
 Consider an $\bN$-filtration

 such that each $X_{r}/X_{r+1} \cong S_i$ for some $i \in I$.
 If $\kappa_{i}:= \#\{ r \in \bN | X_r/X_{r+1} \cong S_i\} < \infty$, then we say that the filtration is \emph{locally finite}, and we refer to $\kappa_{i}$ as the \emph{multiplicity} of $S_i$. \end{defn}